Former university professor of marketing and communications, Sallie is an independent publisher and marketing communications consultant.

 After finding the money you need to get your book published, you need to know there is no guarantee you will ever sell even one copy, or make back even one penny of the money you’ve spent publishing it.
 In addition, you must be careful not to allow the lure of "add-ons" to become a money trap for you.
 If you choose the self-publishing path, you will probably find yourself being offered a lot of great services that, most likely, could help you publish a higher quality book.
 But, before you get too carried away with what these services could mean for your book, you need to make sure your budget is big enough to support your plans, wishes, and dreams.

 On both the “up” and “down” side is the fact that there is no shortage of companies salivating to help you publish your book.
-The problem is, with so many options, it can be difficult deciding which company to choose.
+The problem is, with so many options, it can be difficult to decide which company to choose.
 I have worked with two different companies, so far.
-I published my first novel, Silver Waves of Change, through i-Universe, an Author Solutions company.
-I have since done my best to take the first-published version of my novel out of circulation, because I have revised it and will soon publish the revised version.
-I am now using my given name, and not my pen name, on all my novels.
+I published my first novel, Silver, through i-Universe, an Author Solutions company.
+I have since done my best to take the first-published version of my novel out of circulation because I have revised it and will soon publish the revised version.
+I am now using my given name, and not my pen name, in all my novels.
 I now only use my pen name when I am publishing one of my children's books.
 For my second novel, Gold, I chose a company called Hillcrest Media.
 I made the choice to move to Hillcrest for a variety of reasons (which I am not including in this article), and I worked successfully with both i-Universe and Hillcrest to publish my first two novels.
 Since publishing Gold in 2015, I have, once again, taken the novel out of circulation (to the best of my ability), to refine it.
 I changed the title slightly, from Gold, The Heat of Refinement, to Gold, Fire, and Refinement.

 I’ve had disappointing experiences with companies that I have worked with in my journey as a self-publisher.
 Because this is true, one thing I will suggest to you is that if you are considering self-publishing, be sure to ask any potential publisher if the people who will be working on your book will be native English speakers.
 Do this, especially, if you are purchasing editing services, and if you want to market your books to an American English-speaking audience.
 I’m cautioning you because I had to leave one company (which I won’t name in this article) after I found out, the hard way, that the editing and proofreading of my book (services I had paid for in the package I purchased) was being done by employees for whom English was a second language.
 And that was not okay with me.